-LX2931 is an orally-delivered small molecule compound that we are developing for the potential treatment of autoimmune diseases such as rheumatoid arthritis.
-We filed an IND application for LX2931 in November 2007 and initiated a Phase 1 clinical trial in December 2007.
-LX2931 was internally generated by our medicinal chemists to target sphingosine-1-phosphate lyase, or S1P lyase, an enzyme in the sphingosine-1-phosphate (S1P) pathway associated with the body's inflammatory response.
+LX2931 was internally generated by our medicinal chemists to target sphingosine-1-phosphate lyase, or S1P lyase, an enzyme in the sphingosine-1-phosphate (S1P) pathway associated with the activity of lymphocytes.
+Lymphocytes are a cellular component and key driver of the immune system, and are involved in a number of autoimmune and inflammatory disorders.
 In our Genome5000 program, our scientists discovered that mice lacking this enzyme have increased retention of immune cells in the thymus and spleen with a corresponding reduction in the deployment of T-cells and B-cells into the circulating blood.
 In preclinical studies, LX2931 produced a consistent reduction in circulating lymphocyte counts in multiple species, and reduced joint inflammation and prevented arthritic destruction of joints in mouse and rat models of arthritis.

 LX4211 is an orally-delivered small molecule compound that we are developing for the potential treatment of Type 2 diabetes.
-We have commenced formal preclinical development for LX4211 in preparation for the expected filing of an IND application in 2008.
+We initiated a Phase 1 clinical trial in January 2009 to evaluate the safety, tolerability and pharmacokinetics of LX4211.

 LX4211 was internally generated by our medicinal chemists to target sodium-glucose cotransporter type 2, or SGLT2, a transporter responsible for most of the glucose reabsorption performed by the kidney.
 In our Genome5000 program, our scientists discovered that mice lacking SGLT2 have improved glucose tolerance and increased urinary glucose excretion.
 In preclinical studies, animals treated with LX4211 demonstrated increased urinary glucose excretion and decreased blood HbA1c levels, a marker of average blood sugar levels, with urinary glucose excretion returning to baseline after treatment was discontinued.